gianlucamazzotta/ToDoList/README.md

 ## Getting started

 To get started with the application, simply download or clone the repository to your local machine.
-Once you have the code on your machine, open the index.html file in your browser.
+Once you have the code on your machine, open the index.html file in your browser, which is inside the 'src' folder .

 ## Technologies Used